SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Abstract

 \section{Abstract}

-In this paper, we consider risk-sensitive sequential decision-making in model-based reinforcement learning (RL).
-We introduce a novel quantification of risk, namely \emph{composite risk}, which takes into account both aleatory and epistemic risk during the learning process.
-Previous works have considered aleatory or epistemic risk individually, or, an additive combination of the two.
-We demonstrate that the additive formulation is a particular case of the composite risk, which underestimates the actual CVaR risk even while learning a mixture of Gaussians.
-In contrast, the composite risk provides a more accurate estimate.
-We propose to use a bootstrapping method, SENTINEL-K, for distributional RL.
-SENTINEL-K uses an ensemble of $K$ learners to estimate the return distribution and additionally uses follow the regularized leader (FTRL) from bandit literature for providing a better estimate of the risk on the return distribution.
-Finally, we experimentally verify that SENTINEL-K estimates the return distribution better, and while used with composite risk estimate, demonstrates better risk-sensitive performance than competing RL algorithms.
+In this paper, we consider risk-sensitive sequential decision-making in Reinforcement Learning (RL).
+Our contributions are two-fold.
+First, we introduce a novel and coherent quantification of risk, namely composite risk, which quantifies the joint effect of aleatory and epistemic risk during the learning process.
+Existing works considered either aleatory or epistemic risk individually, or as an additive combination.
+We prove that the additive formulation is a particular case of the composite risk when the epistemic risk measure is replaced with expectation.
+Thus, the composite risk is more sensitive to both aleatory and epistemic uncertainty than the individual and additive formulations.
+We also propose an algorithm, SENTINEL-K, based on ensemble bootstrapping and distributional RL for representing epistemic and aleatory uncertainty respectively.
+The ensemble of K learners uses Follow The Regularised Leader (FTRL) to aggregate the return distributions and obtain the composite risk.
+We experimentally verify that SENTINEL-K estimates the return distribution better, and while used with composite risk estimates, demonstrates higher risk-sensitive performance than state-of-the-art risk-sensitive and distributional RL algorithms.